AI Stock Screener

 How to use the AI Stock Screener

-The StoxPulse AI Stock Screener evaluates every tracked stock using our composite Pulse Score — a 0-100 metric that combines five key dimensions of stock health: Value, Growth, Financial Health, Price Momentum, and Market Sentiment.
+The StoxPulse AI Stock Screener evaluates every tracked stock using our composite Pulse Score— a 0-100 metric that combines five key dimensions of stock health: Value, Growth, Financial Health, Price Momentum, and Market Sentiment.
+Each dimension is visualized as a radar pentagon, giving you an instant visual read on a stock's strengths and weaknesses.

-Each stock card shows the current price with intraday change, the Pulse Score grade (A+ through F), sector classification, P/E ratio, and market capitalization.
-Click any card to dive deeper into the stock's full analysis page with financials, insider trades, and AI-generated insights.
+Each stock shows live pricing, intraday change with directional arrows, the Pulse Score grade (A+ through F), a mini radar chart showing dimension balance, sector classification, P/E ratio with heat coloring, and market capitalization.
+Click any stock to dive into its full analysis page.

 Frequently Asked Questions